 Tuition/financial appeals are separate and different from academic appeals.
 See Academic Policies for more details.

 All students complying with established procedures for withdrawal from the University, credit-hour reduction affecting the 12-18 hour full-time tuition rate, or credit hour reduction within the part-time rate are entitled to have charges reduced if the drop takes place prior to the date that a zero percent refund takes effect.
 (Please see the tuition reduction schedule which is published in the Semester Policies and Procedures for rates.)

 Notification of withdrawal or cancellation is recognized as the date the drop (withdrawal) form is received by Student Administrative Services.
-In cases where students or parents feel individual circumstances warrant exception to the reduction policy, a written appeal for review can be made to the billing coordinator in the Student Administrative Services Office.
+In cases where students or parents feel individual circumstances warrant exception to the reduction policy, a written appeal for review can be made to the associate director in the Student Administrative Services Office.

 A full reduction of departmental (course) fees is made in cases of withdrawal before classes begin.
 After classes begin, no reduction is made for departmental fees.
 A full reduction of room and board charges will be made in the case of withdrawal from the Residence Hall before classes begin.
 No room charge reduction is made after classes begin.
 Subsequent board charges will be reduced on a pro-rata basis, less a $50 administrative fee.
 The date of adjustment is the date of notification or departure from the Residence Hall, whichever is later.